The Story of Vemana

-Sadhguru tells the story of a young boy called Vemana who became a great saint through his single-pointed persistence, illustrating the meaning of Adi Shankara’s words: “Nishchalatattve jeevanmukti.”
+Sadhguru tells the story of the boy Vemana who became a great saint through his single-pointed persistence.

 One day, the teacher had to go out for an important engagement.
 He went to have a bath in the river and told Vemana, “Hold my clothes in your hands until I finish my bath.
 Be careful not to keep them down in the mud.”
 After his bath was over, he called Vemana, who just dropped the clothes in the mud and went running to his teacher.